CyVerse-Ansible/ansible-role-template/README.md

 Create a new Git repo in [CyVerse-Ansible](https://github.com/cyverse-ansible). `git init` the role locally, commit, and push to GitHub.
 Don't forget to add the `.travis.yml` dotfile, which `git add *` doesn't include automatically.

 #### Configure Travis CI
 If you do not have one already, create a [Travis CI](https://travis-ci.org/) account and follow their instructions to link your GitHub account.
-Browse to your profile page and enable the new repository in Travis CI.
+Browse to your profile page, click the "sync" button, and enable the new repository in Travis CI.
 View and copy your Travis Token from the same page, you'll need it in a minute.

 #### Configure Galaxy
 If you do not have one already, create an [Ansible Galaxy](https://galaxy.ansible.com/) account linked to your GitHub account.